On this page

 Company and other registers

-- know if the seller owns the business premise and is transferring the title to you.
-If so, use LandData's online search service to ensure that the seller has free and clear ownership of the premise
+- know if the seller owns the business premises and is transferring the title to you – if so, use LandData's online search service to ensure the seller has free and clear ownership of the premise

 Titles, properties and certificates register

 - ensure that existing contracts are transferred to you as part of the contract terms.

 Once the preliminary steps have been taken, upon signing you should:

 - ensure the seller provides the signed contract